Pleistocene human diet: Homo neanderthalensis

 Neanderthals were almost certainly effective hunters.
 Multiple sites associated with H. neanderthalensis also have the remains of butchered animals.
 More direct stable isotope evidence from Neanderthal bodies also indicates a heavy, though by no means exclusive reliance on animal protein.
 The degree to which Neanderthals rely on meat in their diet is extensively debated with contradictory evidence found often at very similar sites.
 Worn teeth from Neanderthal remains at a variety of sites imply use of plant and other abrasive foods, while other researchers find that Neanderthal tooth wear in general indicates a varied diet of both plants and meat.
 There is clear evidence of the consumption and processing of ancestors of wheat and barley by Neanderthals from starch analysis of dental calculus, while in Belgium, a species related to Sorghum was consumed along with other unknown plants.
-At the site of Shanidar in Iraq, in addition to the ancestors of wheat and barley, Homo neanderthalensis is known to have consumed dates, legumes and a variety other unknown plant species.
+At the site of Shanidar in Iraq, in addition to the ancestors of wheat and barley, Homo neanderthalensis is known to have consumed dates, legumes and a variety of other unknown plant species.
 In addition, evidence exists from the same teeth of Neanderthals to support the increased use of fire in their diet in addition to the wide variety of plant and animals in their diet.
 Evidence from Neanderthal coprolites from a Middle Paleolithic site in Spain support a diet of animal protein and plants at that site, though there is a lack of indicators for the consumption of starchy tubers.
 Neanderthals at El Sidron cave in Spain appear to have a more limited diet of meat when compared to other Neanderthal groups.
 In February 2019, scientists reported evidence, based on isotope studies, that at least some Neanderthals may have eaten meat.
 Nonetheless, instead of diet dominated by meat eating, the genetic and microbiological evidence from dental calculus implies reliance on mushrooms, pine nuts and a species of moss.
 The implications of this array of evidence is important due to the evidence that the “broad spectrum” of plant use is not unique to Homo sapiens.
 Homo neanderthalensis had, for all intents and purposes, a complex diet similar to many hunter-gather groups of Homo sapiens.
 The critical factor in this diet was that it varies significantly based on the local environment.